 C++ compilers implement a C++ language linkage and a C language linkage.
 It is implementation-defined what other languages the implementation supports.
 Alternatively, other language systems provide linkages to C systems, leaving the developer the task of channeling everything through this common language system.

-The C Standard defines the calling conventions, data layout, error handing and return conventions needed to use C from another language.
-Ada has developed a standard for interfacing with C. Fortran has included a Clause 15 that explains how to call C functions.
-Calls from C into other languages become the responsibility of the programmer.

 6.47.2 Guidance to language users

-Follow the guidelines of TR 24772-1 clause 6.48.5.

-Minimize the use of those issues known to be error-prone when interfacing from C, such as

-passing character strings,

-dimension, bounds and layout issues of arrays,

-interfacing with other parameter formats such as call by reference or name,

-receiving return codes, and

-bit representation.Follow the guidance contained in TR 24772-1 clause 6.47.5
+Follow the guidance contained in TR 24772-1 clause 6.47.5

 Use standard layout types for the interoperable interfaces.